I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 “I don’t understand.
 What’s going on?”

-And most importantly, “What do you want me to do to help?”
+And most importantly, “What can I do to help?”
+Most often a hug solves all problems!

-Yes, even doing this with a very young child (pre talking) is possible, as the asking the question will take you out of the angry fight or flight mode into calm, focused mode.
+Yes, even doing this with a very young child (pre-talking) is possible, as asking the question will take you out of the angry fight-or-flight mode into a calm, focused mode.

 Are they hungry?
 Thirsty?
 Tired?
 Overstimulated?
 Need a hug?